JoeBrueneman/Jammin_With_Spotify/README.md

 * We build three models to perform the recommendation task:
   * A cosine-similarity model that compare the input playlist vector to all the track vectors;
-  * A track-clustering model that cluster all the tracks, then comparing the input playlist vector, after labeling, to all the same cluster of tracks;
+  * A track-clustering model that clusters all the tracks, then comparing the input playlist vector, after labeling, to all the same cluster of tracks;
-  * A playlist-wm-clustering model that cluster all the weighted-mean of the playlists audio features, then comparing the input playlist vector, after labeling, to all the same cluster of playlists.
+  * A playlist-clustering model that clusters all the weighted-mean of the playlists audio features, then comparing the input playlist vector, after labeling, to all the same cluster of playlists.

 ## Model Architecture
 * Model 1: Cosine-Similarity\